You are currently viewing Rwanda Genocide Memorials’ Road Trip

 Kigali Genocide Memorial

 Our road trip starts in Kigali, visiting the Kigali Genocide Memorial—a tribute to one million lives lost during the genocide.
-Through exhibitions, displays, and personal accounts, gain insight into the impact of the genocide on Rwandan society.
+Through exhibitions, displays, and personal accounts, gain insight into the genocide’s impact on Rwandan society.
 The Kigali Genocide Memorial in the heart of the city serves as a solemn tribute to innocent lives lost.
 Delve into the events that unfolded during the genocide at the Kigali Genocide Memorial—profoundly shaping Rwandan history.

 Nyamata and Ntarama